 Chocolate Chip Coconut Cookies

-Place the flour, sugar, coconut and oats into a bowl and mix to combine, making a well in the center.
+Place the sugar, flour, coconut and oats into a bowl and stir together.

-Mix together the boiling water and baking soda.
-Add to the melted butter and stir to combine.
+Stir the baking soda into the remaining boiling water and add to the butter and stir to combine.

-Bake for approximately 30 minutes or until completely golden on top, but still soft enough to feel your finger slightly sink into the bars when touched lightly.
+Bake for approximately 30 minutes or until completely golden on top.

 Remove and set aside to cool.

-Meanwhile, melt the chocolate in a double boiler until smooth.
+Meanwhile, melt the chocolate and coconut, until smooth.

-Spoon every last ounce of the chocolate onto the cooled bars and spread out with the back of a spoon, it might feel a bit stiff to move about, but will cover the top by continuing to stir with the back of your spoon.
+Spoon every last ounce of the chocolate onto the cooled bars and spread out evenly over the entire bars with the back of your spoon.

-Sprinkle sea salt over the top and place in the fridge to set for at least 30 minutes.
+Sprinkle sea salt over the top and allow to set for at least 2 hours.

 - Prep Time: 15 minutes